 When it comes to choosing an apartment–whether it’s your first apartment or your fourth–you should always have an imaginary (or real) checklist in with you to ensure you’re getting exactly what you want.
-After all, you’ll be living there for a year or more to come.
 Below is a thorough but important checklist to sort through when choosing your next apartment.

 1) Does the apartment fit within your budget?